Harshwardhansjadhav/Microservice-project/README.md

 - **AWS CLI:** Configured and managed AWS services, including authentication and EKS cluster access.
 - **kubectl:** Interacted with Kubernetes clusters for resource management and troubleshooting.
 - **Istio CLI (istioctl):** Deployed and managed the Istio service mesh for traffic control and observability.

+### **2. EKS Cluster Creation**

+## The Kubernetes cluster was provisioned on AWS using eksctl.
+After deployment, I validated the cluster's status to confirm that all nodes were active and ready to handle workloads.